Counterflow and coflow instabilities in miscible binary superfluids: Counterflow and coflow instabilities from binary superfluid hydrodynamics

+In this section, we first review how to set up the hydrodynamics of binary superfluids in subsection \ref{sec_hydro}.
+While we start our treatment very generally, in section \ref{subsec_instab_hydro} we freeze the fluctuations of the normal fluid and of the temperature in order to facilitate the analysis.
+Indeed, our purpose is not to formulate the hydrodynamic theory in full generality, but rather to analyze how the counterflow and coflow instabilities arise within hydrodynamics, and demonstrate that they can be predicted by a simple condition on static susceptibilities, \eqref{criterion0}.

-\section{Hydrodynamics of homogeneous binary superfluids}
+\subsection{Hydrodynamics of homogeneous binary superfluids}

+In this subsection, we review the formulation of binary superfluid hydrodynamics.
+This differs from ordinary superfluid hydrodynamics (see eg \cite{chaikinlubensky1995} for a standard treatment), as there are generally two conserved $U(1)$ charges and two independent Goldstone degrees of freedom.
+At ideal order and with Galilean symmetry, this is well known \cite{andreev1975three}.
+Our goal is to formulate the theory for non-Galilean invariant states (in particular so we can connect to the holographic treatment, which is Lorentz-invariant), and to account for thermal dissipation, along the lines of non-ideal superfluid hydrodynamics \cite{chaikinlubensky1995}.

-In this section, we extend the formulation in~\cite{thermoinstability,Arean:2023nnn,Gouteraux:2024adm} to binary superfluids for which there can be in general two conserved $U(1)$ charges.
-Then the conservation equations read~\footnote{While we find it convenient to write the conservation equations and constitutive relations for the spatial fluxes non-covariantly, for the purposes of this work we always have in mind systems ultimately invariant under Galilean or Lorentz boost, which set $g^i=j^i_1+j^i_2$ and $g^i=j_\epsilon^i$, respectively.}
+The conservation equations take the form of generalized continuity equations~\footnote{While we find it convenient to write the conservation equations and constitutive relations for the spatial fluxes non-covariantly, for the purposes of this work we always have in mind systems ultimately invariant under Galilean or Lorentz boost, which set $g^i=j^i_1+j^i_2$ and $g^i=j_\epsilon^i$, respectively.
+At ideal order, boost invariance does not lead to major differences, but the number of derivative corrections proliferates rapidly without boost invariance \cite{Novak:2019wqg,deBoer:2020xlc,Armas:2020mpr}.}

 where $\epsilon$, $g^i$ and $n_I$ are the energy, momentum and charge densities, $j_\epsilon^i$ and $j_I^i$ are the energy and charge currents, and $\tau^{ji}$ is the spatial stress tensor.
 The former two equations follow from invariance under time and space translations, respectively, and the last one is from $U(1)$ global transformations.
 Denoting $\bm{v^n}$ to be the normal fluid velocity and $\bm{v^s_I}$ the superfluid velocities, one has the Josephson relations: